-- 3. Select the drug(s) you want to add from the left-side pane, and then click the right arrow or double-click the name to transfer the selected drug(s) to the upper right-side pane.
-Add all drugs on the left-side pane by clicking the double right arrows. - 4.
-Click the [Save] button to save any changes... - ...or click [Cancel] to close without saving.
+3. Select the drug(s) you want to add from the left-side pane, and then click the right arrow or double-click the name to transfer the selected drug(s) to the upper right-side pane.
+Add all drugs on the left-side pane by clicking the double right arrows.